-Previously, I wrote about how Richard Dawkins claimed he was an African Ape.
-Fortuitously, I ran across an article in io9 by Annalee Newitz, The last time we redefined what it means to be human.
+At the same time that I wrote about Dawkins’ quote, I ran across an article in io9 by Annalee Newitz, “The last time we redefined what it means to be human.”
 Newitz clarifies the current cladogram, a diagram that shows relationships among organisms, for humans and their closest primate neighbors (from an evolutionary standpoint).

 Currently, the taxonomic classification of primates is a bit confusing, because the hierarchy is subdivided much more than other organisms, possibly because of our interest in our own evolution.
 So here we go:

 Family Hominidae – this is the classification that includes all of the great apes (the “African ape” mentioned by Dawkins, though not all of them are in Africa).
-The great apes include gorillas, chimpanzees, orangutans, bonobos and humans and all of their extinct ancestors.
+The great apes include gorillas, chimpanzees, orangutans, bonobos, and humans and all of their extinct ancestors.
 All members of this family are called hominids, which split from other apes, specifically gibbons, about 15-20 million years ago.

-Using extant species as a starting point (since it’s mostly clear what are or are not members of the same species), you work backwards until some point in time when you can define a split.
-But the split could have taken thousands or millions of years, and gene flow could have occurred between the groups that would eventual evolve into new species.
+Using extant species as a starting point (since it’s mostly clear what are or are not members of the same species), you work backward until some point in time when you can define a split.
+But the split could have taken thousands or millions of years, and gene flow could have occurred between the groups that would eventually evolve into new species.